What Is Venture Capital (VC)?

 If the startup passes the initial screening, the entrepreneur gets an opportunity to pitch their business idea and present their growth plans to the VC.
 This pitch is crucial as it allows the entrepreneur to showcase the unique value proposition of their company.

-If the VC finds the pitch compelling, they move on to the due diligence stage.
-During due diligence, the VC conducts a deeper investigation into the startup's financials, market positioning, intellectual property, and legal compliance to ensure the investment is sound.
+If the venture capital partners find the pitch compelling, they move on to the due diligence stage.
+During due diligence, they conduct a deeper investigation into the startup’s financials, market positioning, intellectual property, and legal compliance to ensure the investment is sound.

 Terms & Investment